 On the Sunday Maria had said that she ‘must do something to make Missus believe somebody has got into the house’, that ‘something’ being opening the kitchen window herself and instructing her accomplice to scream in theatrical alarm.
 Then on the Monday she had said that she ‘must do something else to make Missus believe a man is in the place’, which, it turned out, was hitting herself with the broom in the washhouse and cutting her own forehead with a broken flowerpot.

 We already know what happened next, namely that the court committed Maria for trial at the forthcoming Surrey Sessions.
 We can now add that at those Sessions, held on the first Saturday in December, she was found guilty of larceny.
 She was sentenced to twelve months of hard labour and taken off to the Surrey House of Correction in Wandsworth.

 From this point it is hard to trace Maria Horgan in the records with any certainty, and the aftermath of the story must be confined to George Mills.
 In fact there is not much more to say about the poor man either, for a year later, in 1873, he died.
 He was barely in his fifties.

 The South London Brewery continued under the management of his partner, Alfred Jenner.
-The business remained in the Jenner family until 1939, when it was acquired by Beamish & Crawford, and later, in 1949, by Woodhead’s Brewery.
-Operations finally ceased in 1964, when the brewery was taken over by Charrington United.
-The premises at 134 Southwark Bridge Road were pulled down, leaving only old photographs, beer labels, advertisements and other ephemeral witnesses to what had once been a thriving concern.
+The business remained in the Jenner family until it was acquired in 1939 by Beamish & Crawford, and later, in 1949, by Woodhead’s Brewery.
+Operations finally ceased in 1964 when the brewery was taken over by Charrington United.
+The premises at 134 Southwark Bridge Road were pulled down, leaving only old photographs, beer labels, advertisements, and other ephemeral witnesses to what had once been a thriving concern.